February 22, 2013

 How much lower than my wholesale price are distributors looking for?

 Again, I wish I could give you a hard-and-fast number but different distributors will be looking for different margins and your product category will also play into this somewhat.
 That being said, a good ballpark figure to start with is 30%.
-The best way to calculate this is to take your Cost of Goods Sold and, following the same formula we’ve been using for everything else, come up with your distributor price:
+The best way to calculate this is to take your Wholesale Price and, following the same formula we’ve been using for everything else, come up with your distributor price:

 Let’s take a look at all of our pricing structures